Current Rate up to 2.10% APY*

 The Taxpayer Relief Act of 1997 created a new kind of savings plan to help you provide funds for the higher education costs of a child.
 Formerly known as an Education IRA, the name was changed to Coverdell Education Savings Account when improvements to the plan were made by the Economic Growth and Tax Relief Reconciliation Act of 2001.
 The Coverdell ESA is funded by after-tax contributions and allows for tax-free withdrawals.

-- Two dividend tiers designed to maximize savings:
+- Six dividend tiers designed to maximize your savings:

 - ESA contributions can be made by payroll deduction, share transfer, or check.